frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 }
 ```

-*Code Fragment 4 - C++ Dynamic Programing, Tail Recursion Function*{: class="legend"}
+*Code Fragment 1A - C++ Tail Recursion Function*{: class="legend"}

 This is a similar C++ recursive function to the one we used to explain recursion in Python.
 Perhaps the most relevant aspect of `fibonacci(int n)` is its argument: `int n`.
 Using the `int` type limits our Fibonacci number to $46$.
 Especially because the `int` type on my system, a 64-bit computer running Windows 11, is limited, by default, to storing a maximum value of $2^31 - 1 = 2,147,483,647$, and the $46$th Fibonacci number is $1,836,311,903$.
-The next one will be bigger than `int` capacity.
-Since Python uses floating-point numbers (like doubles) by default, we can calculate up to the $78$th Fibonacci number, which is $8,944,394,323,791,464$.
-We could achieve the same result in C++ by changing from `int` to another data type.
-However, that is not our goal here.
+The 47th Fibonacci number will be bigger will be bigger than `int` capacity.

 The next function is the C++ memoization version:

+#### The Dynamic Programming Function Using Memoization

 ```Cpp
 // Recursive function with memoization to calculate Fibonacci